cloudevents/spec/docs/GOVERNANCE.md

   An acceptable absence would include situations where the person is not officially working at all, such as being on vacation, taking a sabbatical or there is a public holiday.
 However, situations such as a scheduling conflict would not apply.
-Absence from meetings during that time will not impact their voting rights.
+Absence from meetings during a leave-of-absence will not impact their voting rights.
-- Only members with voting rights will be allowed to vote.
+- Only members with voting rights will have their vote counted towards the decision.
 - A vote passes if more than 50% of the votes cast approve the motion.
 - Only "yes" or "no" votes count, "abstain" votes do not count towards the total.
 - Meeting attendance will be formally tracked [here](https://docs.google.com/spreadsheets/d/1bw5s9sC2ggYyAiGJHEk7xm-q2KG6jyrfBy69ifkdmt0/edit#gid=0).
   Members must acknowledge their presence verbally, meaning, adding yourself to the "Attendees" section of the Agenda document is not sufficient.
+An Admin will be responsible for updating the spreadsheet.
 - When a vote is called, unless all voting members have voted, the vote will be tallied no less than one week after calling the vote.
 - Voting process: